The Harvest/La Cosecha: A Documentary on Child Labor in America

 | productGroup | DVD |

-The documentary runs for approximately 60 minutes, making it perfect for classroom viewing or a community screening.
+The runtime of this documentary is approximately 90 minutes, making it suitable for a single viewing or as part of a series.